 This recipe holds special meaning for us as it is the recipe that sparked the initial conversation about Our Modern Kitchen.
 The spiced butter, shamelessly borrowed from Heston Blumenthal, brings a fragrant and variable spice, whilst the oxtail gives a rich and unctuous depth of flavour.
 Once tried, it’s sure to become an instant favourite.

-1 Jointed Oxtail
+1 Jointed Oxtail,

-2 Large Onions, sliced
+2 Large Onions, chopped

 250ml Red Wine

 2 Dried Ancho Chillies, seeds removed & roughly chopped

 1 Dried New Mexico Chilli, seeds removed & roughly chopped

 1 x 400g Tin of Red Kidney Beans, drained

 1 x 400g Tin of Peeled Plum Tomatoes